julianreul/mode_behave/paper.md

-Until now, MO|DE.behave has only been used internally at the Institute for Techno-economic Systems Analysis (IEK-3) at the Forschungszentrum Jülich GmbH (Juelich Research Center), Germany.
+Until now, MO|DE.behave has only been used internally at the Institute for Techno-economic Systems Analysis (IEK-3) at the Forschungszentrum Jülich GmbH (Juelich Research Center).
 Primary applications took place in the field of transportation research [@Reul2022].
 However, the software’s application is not limited to this research field.
 MO|DE.behave is a generally applicable framework for the rapid quantitative analysis of choice behavior, based on discrete choice theory.
 A typical use case is the analysis of survey data, including the following steps:

- 1. Preparation of the survey data according to the input format, specified in the repository’s documentation.
+ 1. Preparation of the survey data according to the input format, specified in the repository’s documentation (long data format).
  2. Selection of model attributes and specification of model parameters.
  3. Estimation of a multinomial or mixed logit model.
- 4. Visualization of estimated model parameters, simulated choice probabilities, identified consumer groups and calculated model sensitivities.
+ 4. Analysis and visualization of estimated model parameters and simulation results.

 The publication of MO|DE.behave aims to ease the application of discrete choice models, especially regarding the less documented mixed logit model with nonparametric design, for any researcher with an interest in choice modeling.
-Further developments of the presented software package might integrate estimation routines for other discrete choice models, such as mixed logit with parametric distributions (e.g., normal distribution).
+Further developments of the presented software package shall integrate estimation routines for other discrete choice models, such as mixed logit with parametric distributions (e.g., normal distribution).
 We encourage an active participation in the software development process to adapt it to the user’s needs.

 # Exemplary Visualizations